ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 ```bash
 openapi-generator generate -i api.yml -g java -Dmodels
 ```
-Models here refers to your DTO's (Data Transfer Objects) or Resources.
+Models here refer to your DTO's (Data Transfer Objects) or Resources.
 These are different from your domain models or entity models.

 Let's see what we did here: